chrisnmorrison/openmastery/learn/java/intermediate-syntax/exceptions.md

 In this code, you put the code that may throw an exception inside the try block.
 If an exception occurs, the JVM will jump to the appropriate catch block based on the type of exception that occurred.
 You can have multiple catch blocks for different types of exceptions.

-The `finally` block is optional and will always execute, regardless of whether an exception occurred or not.
+The `finally` block is optional and will always execute, regardless of whether an exception occurred.
 Finally block is commonly used to release any resources that were acquired in the try block.

 Here is an example of how to use a try-catch block in Java.
 We'll cover File I/O in the next lesson, so don't worry if you've never seen `FileInputStream` before.
 Focus on the try/catch flow for now.